By law, no individual should suffer unfair or unfavourable treatment in the workplace.

 Having an independent witness can often prove to be invaluable in helping to determine the outcome of a victimisation case, not only in relation to events preceding any complaint, or suspected complaint but also to what extent you were treated unfairly in consequence of this.

-DavidsonMorris are experienced employment law specialists offering guidance and support to employees suffering victimisation at work.
-We can help you to understand your rights and the legal options open to you, which may include bringing a claim against your employer.
+DavidsonMorris are experienced employment law specialists offering guidance to employers preventing or dealing with victimisation at work.
+We can help you to understand and meet your obligations, while promoting positive workforce relations.

 In some circumstances, it may be appropriate and mutually beneficial to the employer and employee to consider bringing the employment contract to an end with a settlement agreement on terms agreed by both parties.
 We have extensive experience of leading on settlement negotiations and drafting contractual terms that support your commercial and reputational interests.